- The pandemic has caused a carbon dioxide shortage

 As dry ice supply has plummeted, the demand has gone up.
 For example, delivery services need more dry ice than ever to keep up with the rise in customers who have avoided leaving their homes during the pandemic and are ordering their products from online sellers.

 Vaccine research has also increased the demand for dry ice.
 According to the New York Times, at least two of the COVID-19 vaccines will need to be stored on dry ice.
+That includes the Pfizer vaccine that is 95% effective.

 While Quartz reports that most of the U.S. has begun to recover from the shortage, the Northeast continues to lack CO2.